ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Use SSL Pinning Lib

 Indica problemas no uso da Lib do SSL Pinning.
-A mensagem que aparece é esta:

 > _This App uses an SSL Pinning Library \(org.thoughtcrime.ssl.pinning\) to prevent MITM attacks in secure communication channel._
 >